mikaelacaron/Hanko-Git-Workshop/Jokes.md

 * Coffee not doing it for you anymore?
    * Take down production instead.

-* How do you confuse a tired devloper?
-   * Show a demo of git on the command line rather than a GUI

 * How many programmers does it take to screw in a light bulb?
    * That’s a hardware problem.